I could write this whole article with one step. I mean, don’t you simply eat broken candy canes?

 Thank heavens I found a recipe for making it, not to mention to make it without churning.

 It’s good even when I’m not pregnant.
 Believe me.
+It’s also one of the most effective ways to use broken candy canes.

 Maybe you scrolled down past a few of my favorites (I’ll forgive you), looking for something to up your social status.